jvjohnx/angular-rxjs-ps-course/MOREINFO.md

 ## Module 2: ***

-[JavaScript Functions](https://youtu.be/j8oAbRAlcyE) - For more information on arrow functions in JavaScript
+["Angular: Signals"](https://www.pluralsight.com/library/courses/angular-signals) - Pluralsight course that introduces signals and is a great precursor to this course.

-[Angular's New Template Syntax: Control Flow](https://youtu.be/j9VTGRGyE-o) - For more information on the new template block syntax
+[Angular's New Template Syntax: Control Flow](https://youtu.be/j9VTGRGyE-o) - For more information on the new template block syntax.

 [Angular's New `@for` Block Features](https://youtu.be/ooHPDCLMyXs)

 [Declare Variables in Templates: Angular's New `@let` Declaration](https://youtu.be/tIi9304sjEI)

 [Automatically Migrate to Angular's New Control Flow Template Syntax](https://youtu.be/fkAFHMhjJsQ)

+["Angular: Components and Template Syntax"]() - Pluralsight course that covers the "new" template block syntax, called "control flow".

+***

+[JavaScript Functions](https://youtu.be/j8oAbRAlcyE) - For more information on arrow functions in JavaScript

 [Angular Injection Context Explained](https://youtu.be/rsLW9znsp4E) - An effect runs within the injection context, explained in this video